aapen/aapen/README.md

 It also serves as a significant corpus of example FORTH code.
 The entire contents of this file can simply be copy-and-pasted into the terminal session connected to the _pijFORTHos_ console.
-A welcome message is displayed by the code at the end of the file.
+Code at the end of the file displays a welcome message when processing is complete.
-The following additional words are defined in `jonesforth.f`

 ### Additional Constants Defined in FORTH